gar-den/MathTool/README.md

-# This project is for offering calculate
+### This project is for offering calculate
+1. calculator.py: module which provides the functions of calculator.